Are there warning signs in your construction software?

 If your answer to this is no, don’t walk but run to find new software.
 Cloud-based software allows your project team to get their hands on the latest project data from anywhere independently by having access to Wi-Fi.
 Considering the majority of your project team is located onsite and not in the office, it is pressing that your software platform is hosted in the cloud.
 With automatic updates and having everything in one spot, cloud-based software is a must for your software solution.

 Every company claims they have excellent customer support, but do they really?
 In order for a software solution to work most effectively for you and your team, you need to be able to have ready assistance.

 In any relationship, communication is essential.
 What if you sent a message to your significant other and went days without hearing from them?
 You’d start to wonder what is wrong.
 Or if you are even in a relationship anymore.
 Think of your software provider as a relationship.
 Anytime you have questions or concerns, you hope that customer support responds in a timely manner.
 But if it doesn’t, it might be time to cut the plug.

 The construction industry places a critical focus on building relationships and partnerships, so you want your software to emulate those values.
 When you buy a construction software, the relationship should be more than just transactional.
 You should expect trust, support, and outreach.

-The right construction software will value what you have to say.
-Your software provider should be reaching out to you and asking your feedback on the service, as well as periodically checking in to see how you are liking your service.
+Your software provider should be reaching out to you and asking for your feedback on the service, as well as periodically checking in to see how you are liking your service.
 If a software company does not make its customers a priority, it is a good sign that you should probably start looking somewhere else.